ThinerDAS/dasstudio2016/README.md

 ## What is Magic Tower?

 [Tower of the Sorcerer](http://hp.vector.co.jp/authors/VA013374/game/egame0.html) is considered the first instance of magic tower.
-Magic tower has become created and researched deeply in the twenty years.
+Magic tower has been created and researched deeply in the twenty years.

 Magic tower is a type of puzzle game.
-The kernel part of the repository is self-explanatory.
-However, playing the game will make you understand more about the game rules.
+The `kernel` part of the repository is self-explanatory.
+However, playing the game by hand will make you understand more about the game rules.
 You can try Tower of the Sorcerer mentioned before for the origin of some of the rules.

 ## Content